Religion and the Internet: New religious movements

 Many new religious movements have websites.
 A website of the Church of Scientology, for example, allows visitors to take an online personality test (the Oxford Capacity Analysis); however, to review the full results of this test, one has to make an appointment to meet a church representative in person.
 There has also been a series of legal battles—sometimes referred to as Scientology versus the Internet—concerning the publishing of esoteric teachings such as the "space opera" and, more specifically, Xenu.

 According to Stephen O'Leary of the University of Southern California, the Falun Gong's Internet awareness was an important factor in its ability to organize unauthorized demonstrations in the People's Republic of China.
 The group's leader, Li Hongzhi, was able to use the Internet to coordinate the movement, although he currently lives in New York.

+Regarding the discourse relationship between multifarious NRMs within the Black Conscious Community, Christopher W. Brooks observes that groups such as the Hebrew Israelites and Kemetic Egyptologists “have a strong Internet presence where they post statements regarding each other, often generating heated debate and disagreement, accusing one another of being wrong.”
+To that end, in his Cambridge monograph on Hebrew Israelites, Michael T. Miller, observes that One West Hebrew Israelite camps “communicate and proselytize principally through their street and web presence” and that “most groups have a website and constantly active YouTube and social media accounts.”

 There are various religious movements that have used the Internet extensively and this has been studied by academics, in the field of sociology of religion.
 Examples cited by Adam Possamai, of the University of Western Sydney, include Jediism and Matrixism.
 Possamai uses the term 'hyper-real religion' to describe these religions mixed with popular culture, arguing that they are part of the consumer logic of late capitalism and are enhanced by the growing use of the internet.